 So how do telecoms start with an AI strategy?

-The answer to these questions is that almost all aspect of Telecoms business can be positively impacted by AI.
+The answer to these questions is that almost all aspects of Telecoms business can be positively impacted by AI.
 But that’s not a feasible approach.
-MindTitan has a clearly defined process which we use with Telecoms to understand the business objectives, audit existing and future processes from two perspectives, and create an AI roadmap to truly gain competitive advantages across the business.
+MindTitan has a clearly defined process that we use with Telecoms to understand the business objectives, audit existing and future processes from two perspectives, and create an AI roadmap to truly gain competitive advantages across the business.

 Start with business objectives

 As a telecom executive management team makes strategic decisions, these decisions roll down to business unit leaders and become time-restricted objectives and goals.

 To illustrate, a strategic decision could be to expand market share in a particular region this year, which become objectives for cross-functional business units.
 Sales and marketing have an objective to increase demand and convert that demand into revenue.
 Customer service must retain customers, as not to lose revenue, and field inbound inquiries to sales.
 Risk management comes into play as well.
 And the telecom needs to understand if the products they offer meet the market need, or if core products must be updated, or new products and services should be created.

 Clearly, each business unit has its own interests, but the objectives are clear and aligned to increasing market share.
 This leads to the next logical question: How do we accomplish our objectives and how do we measure success?

 Sure, it’s exciting to think about jumping into the data and getting started with an artificial intelligence plan, but there’s a crucial step telecom must take before even getting to the data: Auditing existing and future processes.

 Why?
 Well, no amount of artificial intelligence and machine learning models will fix broken business processes.
 Granted, working with an AI expert, processes will be re-thought, making them scalable, more efficient, and more effective.